 Tip #12: Get a summer internship.

 One of the best portfolio buildings blocks is the summer internship.
 Internships do more than build your resume; they demonstrate to potential employers that you can commit to a long-term role and work as part of a team.
-As a student, it is never too early to start your electrical engineering career.
+As a student, it is never too early to start your career

 Tip #13: Build your network.